Polyurethane vs Tung Oil: Which is Better?

 Final Thoughts

-When it comes to tung oil versus polyurethane, there’s no clear-cut winner.
+In my book, there’s no clear-cut winner.
 I’ve used both wood finishes and they each have their own benefits.

 Tung oil is mainly used to improve the look and feel of wood surfaces, while polyurethane is used for its durability and sealing capability.